 Head to Zion National Park Zion was first inhabited over 8000 years ago by small groups of Native Americans but the name comes from the Mormons who settled the area in the 1850s.
 The Zion Canyon, which is 15 miles long and up to half a mile deep, was cut through the reddish and tan-coloured Navajo Sandstone by the North Fork of the Virgin River and results in one of the most stunning of all the amazing US parks.
 Hiking possibilities are endless but amongst the favourites are The Narrows through the waters of the Virgin River or up the steep face of Angels Landing.

 The switch from the natural beauties of the Utah National Parks to the razzmatazz of Vegas might just blow your mind, but on the assumption that you survive, we recommend a couple of days in Vegas before returning home.
-If you hate this idea, you can always drive back to Salt Lake City which is only a 4 hour drive and will save the $150 drop fee on your vehicle.
+A visit to the Grand Canyon can form part of your stay too.

 This is a selection of hotels for this itinerary.
 Some areas have many more choices; please use the search function above if you wish to find an alternative hotel.